zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_web.md

 When multiple hosts are in a channel in CDN live streaming, [transcoding](https://docs.agora.io/en/AgoraPlatform/terms?platform=AllPlatforms#transcoding) is used to combine the streams of all the hosts into a single stream.
 Transcoding sets the audio/video profiles and the picture-in-picture layout for the stream to be pushed to the CDN.

 ![](https://web-cdn.agora.io/docs-files/1569414336352)

+<div class="alert info">Click the <a href="https://webdemo.agora.io/agora-web-showcase/examples/Agora-Interactive-Broadcasting-Live-Streaming-Web/">online demo</a> to try this feature out.</div>

 ## Prerequisites